 FINDING THE BEST COOL SCULPTING IN CERRITOS + SANTA MESA

 Cool Sculpting is technique sensitive.
 The skill and expertise of the person performing the treatment impact your results.
-That is why discerning patients living in Cerritos and Costa Mesa, CA, choose for all their body contouring needs.
+That is why discerning patients living in Cerritos and Costa Mesa, CA, choose Belle Vie Wellness & Medical Aesthetics for all their body contouring needs.

 At Belle Vie, we help people discover their beautiful.
 Our state-of-the-art facilities are stocked with the latest cosmetic technologies.
 Furthermore, our experience with freezing fat remains unparalleled.
 Operating since 2011, we are a proud Black Diamond Provider.
 This is an exclusive designation awarded to the top 1% of CoolSculpting providers in the country by Allergan (the makers of Cool Sculpting.)
 Our body contouring experts tout 15 years of combined experience and have performed thousands of fat freezing treatments.
 Simply put, few spas known CoolSculpting like we do, and our 5-star Yelp and Google reviews prove it.

-.HOW MUCH DOES COOLSCULPTING COST?
+HOW MUCH DOES COOLSCULPTING COST?

 CoolSculpting prices vary per patient.
-A few factors influence CoolSculpting costs:
+A few factors influence CoolSculpting cost:

-The number of sessions
+The number of cycles required

-number of areas treated
+The number of areas treated

-size and type of applicators
+the size and type of applicator used

 Discounts and package pricing

-During your complimentary consultation from, [SPwewill comprehensively discuss .the cost of CoolSculpting.
-If fat freezing is right for you, we will create a treatment plan in accordance with your body type, goals, and budget.[SPA,] a leading CoolSculpting provider in [LOCATION] offers all new clients a 25% discount when they sign up for a free consultation.
+During your complimentary consultation from Belle Vie Wellness & Medical Aesthetics, we comprehensively discuss Cool Sculpting prices.
+If fat freezing is right for you, we will create a treatment plan tailored to your body type, goals, and budget.

 COOLSCULPTING REVIEWS